-Learn how to maximize the opportunity of YouTube Shorts with our new best practices.
+Learn how to maximize the opportunity of YouTube Shorts with the new best practices, case studies and more.

 Get the latest tips to help you get ready for your release day and stay on top after your music goes live.